theomoondev/theomoondev.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My journey as a software engineer began at age 12 when I created a website dedicated to my favorite Pokémon, Mew!
-Teaching myself HTML, CSS, and JavaScript ignited a love of coding, leading to various personal projects, freelance gigs, and volunteer roles in web development.
+Teaching myself HTML, CSS, and JavaScript ignited a love of coding, leading to various personal projects, freelance work, and volunteer roles in web development.

 Over the past two decades, my career has been enriched by experiences in: